 This is how long a veterinary science degree will take, depending on the university.
-Australia has seven universities offering undergraduate veterinary science courses.
+Australia has six universities offering undergraduate veterinary science courses.
 These include:

 - Charles Sturt University (Wagga Wagga NSW)